1969: Running in place

 On October 25th, the Austin American-Statesman newspaper runs an article about Sonobeat entitled Song Capitols Ask Austin For New Music Sounds.
 Though the article contains some factual errors – for example, it claims that some Sonobeat recordings are made in a barn (none are ever recorded in a barn) and that Rim is a graduate student at the University of Texas (he's not; he's an undergrad at the time) – it gets the essentials right.

-Near the end of the year, Liberty Records (which earlier in 1969 has been purchased by Transamerica Corporation and merged with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat recorded in '68.
+Near the end of the year, Liberty Records (which earlier in 1969 is purchased by Transamerica Corporation and merges with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat recorded in '68.
 Bill Sr. had circulated the album to national labels through a limited Sonobeat advance pressing but it is well into '69 before he receives any bites.
 The sale of the Afro-Caravan album to Liberty/UA is a financial godsend and saves Sonobeat from folding at the end of the year.

 Johnny Winter • The Progressive Blues Experiment • Imperial LP-12431